bikemaster2331/bikemaster2331/README.md

 # About:

-- Curious mind.
-Builder of things.
+- I like food
-- I enjoy creating smart, meaningful stuff that just works.
+- I dont enjoy spicy food
-- Easily amazed by tech, sometimes lost in new ideas (and new places).
+- I'd like to travel around the world!!
-- Fueled by good food, better code, and big dreams.
+- I'm bad at traveling